keboola/storage-api-php-client/README.md

 You can run these tests in docker:

-`source ./set-env.snowflake.sh && docker-compose run --rm tests vendor/bin/phpunit --testsuite backend-snowflake-part-1`
+`source ./set-env.snowflake.sh && docker-compose run --rm dev vendor/bin/phpunit --testsuite backend-snowflake-part-1`
-`source ./set-env.snowflake.sh && docker-compose run --rm tests vendor/bin/phpunit --testsuite backend-snowflake-part-2`
+`source ./set-env.snowflake.sh && docker-compose run --rm dev vendor/bin/phpunit --testsuite backend-snowflake-part-2`

 ### Mixed backend test suite
 Project can support multiple backends, this is useful for migrations from one backend to another.